 For any key, there are seven notes in the scale.
 Each note of the scale can form a chord that uses only the other notes in that scale.
 This means that in their most basic form, there are seven diatonic chords in a scale.
 This is the basis of diatonic thinking.
 All the chords you form from a diatonic scale, are related, since they use the same selection of notes.

 The easiest way to approach diatonic guitar thinking, is to start at the bottom note of the scale you are using.
-That note becomes your the root note for the chord you form.
+That note becomes the root note for the chord you form.
 As an example, in the key of C Major, there are seven notes, or degrees in the scale.

-The degrees are represented using roman numerals, with capitals for Major chords, and lower case for Minor chords.
+The degrees are represented using roman numerals, with capitals for Major chords, and lowercase for Minor chords.
 The root note is C, so C a C Major chord is formed.
 This is represented by ‘I’.

 The second and third degrees are both minor chords, namely D Minor and E minor.
 They are designated by ‘ii’ and ‘iii’.
 The fourth and fifth degrees are major chords, which for the key of C Major, are F Major (IV) and G Major (V).
 The sixth degree (vi) is minor, so A Minor is the chord that is formed.

-The sixth degree minor chord for any major scale, forms the basis for relative minor scale for that particular major key.
+The sixth degree minor chord for any major scale, forms the basis for the relative minor scale for that particular major key.
 The seventh degree (vii°) is always a diminished minor for a major diatonic scale, so B Diminished Minor is the chord.

 The above sequence of chords forms the basic building blocks you would use in diatonic guitar thinking.
 For variation, you can use a diatonic major scale, and using the seven degrees and their associated chords, you can “flavor” them by forming seventh chords.
 They will still all be diatonic chords, since only the notes of that scale are being used, but they sound slightly different, due to the structure of the seventh chords.